 Section 1.
-Employee day of employment, b Information out not before n and Attestation on: Emplo b offer. oyees must comp lete and s sign Sect ion 1 of F orm I-9 n o later than the first Last Name (Family Name) First Name (Given Nan me) Middle Init tial (if any) Other Last Names Use ed (if any) Address (Street Number and Name) Apt.
-Number (if any) City or Town State ZIP Code Date of Birth (mm/dd/yyyy) U.S. So cial Security Number r Em ployee's Email Addre SS Employee' s Telephone Number I am aware that federal provides for imprisonr fines for false stateme use of false document connection with the co this form.
+Employee day of employment, b Information out not before n and Attestation on: Emplo b offer. oyees must comp lete and s sign Sect ion 1 of F orm I-9 n o later than the first Last Name (Family Name) First Name (Given Nan me) Middle Init tial (if any) if any) Other Last Names Used (if any) Address (Street Number an d Name) A pt.
+Number (if any) City or Tow n State ZIP Cod Date of Birth (mm/dd/yyyy) U.S. So cial Security Number r Em ployee's Email Addre SS Employee' s Telephone Number I am aware that federal provides for imprisonr fines for false stateme use of false document connection with the co this form.
 I attest, und of perjury, that this inf 1.
 A citizen 2.
 A noncitiz 3.
-A lawful p heck one of the following boxes to attest to your citizenship or immigration status (See page 2 and 3 of the instructions.): 1.
-A citizen of the United States 2.
-A noncitizen national of the United States (See Instructions.)
-3. A lawful permanent resident (Enter USCIS or A-Number.)
-4. A noncitizen (other than Item Numbers 2. and 3. above) authorized to work until (exp. date, if any) including my selection attesting to my citizens immigration status, is correct. of the box ship or If you check Item I enter one of these: Form I-94 Admissi on Number OR eign Passpo ort Number and Country of Issuance Signature of Employee • To oday's Date (mm/dd/yyy y) If a preparer and/or tr anslator assis ted you in completi ng Section 1, that person MUST complete t the Prepare er and/or Tra anslator Ce rtification on Page 3. business days after the e authorized by the Secreta Section 2.
+A lawful p of the United zen national permanent re · See Instruct ions.)
+3 of the instructions.): including my selection attesting to my citizens immigration status, is correct. of the box ship or If you check Item I enter one of these: Form I-94 Admissi on Number OR eign Passpo ort Number and Country of Issuance Signature of Employee • To oday's Date (mm/dd/yyy y) If a preparer and/or tr anslator assis ted you in completi ng Section 1, that person MUST complete t the Prepare er and/or Tra anslator Ce rtification on Page 3.
+Section 2.
 Employer Review and Verification: Employers or their authorized representative must complete and sign Section 2 within three business days after the employee's first day of employment, and must physically examine, or examine consistent with an alternative procedure authorized by the Secretary of DHS, documentation from List A OR a combination of documentation from List B and List C. Enter any additional documentation in the Additional Information box; see Instructions.
 List A OR Li st B - AND List C Document Title 1 Issuing Authority Document Number (if any) Expiration Date (if any) 1.14 Document Title 2 (if any) A dditional Informat on Issuing Authority Document Number (if any) Expiration Date (if any) Document Title 3 (if any) Issuing Authority Document Number (if any) Expiration Date (if any) Check here if you us sed an altern native proce dure authori to examine documents.
-Certification: I attest, unde employee, (2) the above-lis best of my knowledge, the ted document ation appears to be genuine ar nd to relate to the em First Day (mm/dd/ y of Employment yyyy): Last Name, First Name and Fitle of Employe er or Authorized Repi resentative Signature of En nployer or A uthorized R epresentativ e Today's Date (mm/dd/yyyy Employer's Business or Orga nization Name Employer r's Business or Organi zation Addre ess, City or Town, State , ZIP Code
+Certification: I attest, unde employee, (2) the above-lis best of my knowledge, the ted document ation appears to be genuine ar nd to relate to the em First Day (mm/dd/ y of Employment yyyy): Last Name, First Name and Fitle of Employe er or Authorized Repi resentative Signature of En nployer or A uthorized R epresentativ e Today's Date (mm/dd/yyyy Employer's Business or Orga inization Name Employer r's Business or Organi zation Addre ess, City or Town, State , ZIP Code